-4.1.5 ASUS CrashFree BIOS 2 utility
+4.1.5 ASUS CrashFree BIOS utility

-The ASUS CrashFree BIOS 2 is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
-You can update a corrupted BIOS file using the motherboard support DVD that contains the updated BIOS file.
+The ASUS CrashFree BIOS is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
+You can update a corrupted BIOS file using a floppy disk that contains the updated BIOS file.